 - 10. That the application be APPROVED subject to the following conditions: - 1.
-3 year implementation period. - 2.
-Full details drawn to scale of the new door to the WC to be submitted for approval
+3 year implementation period.

-- 3. There shall be no underpinning or structural works associated with the proposed new usage of the Bell Tower as a WC, without prior approval. - 4.
-Full details of the external staircase handrail and of the emergency lights to be fitted to their underside, including the exact size and position of cabling entering the building shall be submitted for approval - 5.
-Paint finish to the 2no. bulkhead lights to be approved in writing with the Authority - 6.
-Sample to be approved for re-pointing work
+- 2. Full details drawn to scale of the new door to the WC shall be submitted. - 3.
+There shall be no underpinning or structural works associated with the proposed new usage of the Bell Tower as a WC, without prior approval. - 4.
+Full details of the external staircase handrail and of the emergency lights to be fitted to their underside, including the exact size and position of cabling entering the building to be submitted. - 5.
+Paint finish to the 2no. bulkhead lights to be approved in writing by the Authority. - 6.
+Sample to be approved for re-pointing work.